ofiwg/libfabric/man/fi_cm.3.md

 # DESCRIPTION

-Connection management functions are used to connect an endpoint to a remote address (in the case of a connectionless endpoint) or a peer endpoint (for connection-oriented endpoints).
+Connection management functions are used to connect an connection-oriented endpoint to a peer endpoint.

 ## fi_listen